kladd/lux/README.md

 lux kill-server        # stop the server and all sessions
 ```

-Sessions are saved automatically and restored when the server next
+Sessions save automatically and restore when the server next starts,
-starts, resuming Claude Code sessions in their tabs (disable with
+resuming Claude Code sessions in their tabs (disable with
 `restore = false`, see Configuration).

 ### Navigating and manipulating windows